shubhdev79/terraform-test/README.md

-# Creating the Infra through Terraform
+# Creating the Infra using Terraform

 Building VPC peering network and accessing the web servers